geokaralis/jscore/README.md

 ## v8

-JsCore focuses mainly on developer ease of use, but that means that performance must not sacrifised as well.
-That's why v8 is used as a very fast and modern javascript run time environment.
+v8 is used as JSCore's javascript runtime environment.

 ## Kotlin
-As a more modern and developer friendly framework JSCore is written entirely in Kotlin, a modern, fast, safe programming language, with great Java fallback.
+JSCore is written entirely in Kotlin.

 ## Contributing